velatech/vela-ussd-android/README.md

 ```

 #### Activity Usage
-For you to be able to carry out `USSD` processing in an `Activity` either as a standalone Activity or an Activity that hosts a `Fragment`, you need to extent the `USSDActivity` as show below:
+For you to be able to carry out `USSD` processing in an `Activity` either as a standalone Activity or an Activity that hosts a `Fragment`, you need to extend the `USSDActivity` as shown below:

 ##### Java